israelbond/EVE-escapes/swaggerScripts/README.txt

-This folder is for our HTML, JS, and python scripts (until we merge to master and set up a new folder for all the HTML and js)
+This folder is for our python scripts and graph algorithms.
+The no_longer_relevant folder contains protypes and some features that didn't pan out

 *MST_algo.py and hashMap.py is code generating the graph needed to find a(safe) path through new eden

-*info.json was the original data dump from CCP from procured from Bart Massey.
+*info.json was the original data dump from CCP from procured from Po_huit git hub.
+Thanks Po!

 *killmap.json is an old altered form of map_connections and needs to be removed